BlueBasher/easy-branch-creator/README.md

 ![Create Branch Screen Shot][create-branch-action]

 ### Settings
 `easy-branch-creator` can be configured in several ways.
+The settings can be found in `Project Settings` under the `Extensions` section.
 - Template Branch Name
   - This is the template being used to create the branch name.
 The template can use **any** field from a workitem.
 Validation is in place to ensure a valid template is entered.
 - Non-alphanumeric characters replacement